 For writers working to develop and/or complete their prose manuscripts.

-10-Zoom classes, 10-written lectures, including craft discussions; manuscript critiques; stimulating suggestions for new writing and for transformative revision; and approaches to deepen your understanding of your own writing process/practice—and how to raise it up!
+10-Zoom classes, 10-written lectures, including craft discussions; manuscript critiques; stunning excerpts from literature across the genres; stimulating suggestions for new writing and for transformative revision; and approaches to deepen your understanding of your own writing process/practice—and how to raise it up!

 We will work with: